OTTR - Website and Online Course Tools

 OTTR templates come in two flavors based on which document format you use to write content: R Markdown (.Rmd) and Quarto (.qmd).

 - Quarto is the next-generation successor to R Markdown, developed by Posit.
 It supports R, Python, Julia, and Observable JS, and offers a more consistent syntax and better cross-language support.
-It is the recommended choice for new projects.
+It is the recommended choice for new projects and existing

 .Rmdfiles or are following older OTTR tutorials.

-If you’re starting fresh and have no existing .Rmd files, go with a Quarto template.
+If you’re starting fresh or already have .qmd files, go with a Quarto template.
 If you have existing .Rmd content or are working with a team already using R Markdown, the R Markdown templates are a fine choice.

 Posit has shifted its focus to Quarto as the next-generation publishing system.
 R Markdown remains functional but will not receive new features.
 For any new project, start with a Quarto template.